openshift-labs/cloud-native-guides/continuous-delivery-che.md

 Jenkinsfile is a text file that contains the definition of a Jenkins Pipeline and is created using a [scripted or declarative syntax](https://jenkins.io/doc/book/pipeline/syntax/).

-In the project explorer in Eclipse Che, right-click on `inventory-wildfly-swarm` project and then on **New > File** and name it `Jenkinsfile`.
+In the project explorer in CodeReady Workspaces, right-click on `inventory-thorntail` project and then on **New > File** and name it `Jenkinsfile`.

 Copy the following pipeline definition into `Jenkinsfile`.